jecrume/ecommerce-casestudy/README.md

 Examples of user stories for this website are:

--As an e-commerce website customer, I want to search for products in a search bar so that I cna find products easily.
+*As an e-commerce website customer, I want to search for products in a search bar so that I cna find products easily.
--As an e-commerce website customer, I want to save a list of products that I like so that I can quickly find and purchase them in the future.
+*As an e-commerce website customer, I want to save a list of products that I like so that I can quickly find and purchase them in the future.
--As an e-commerce website customer, I want to easily place an order so that I can get unique and fun products I like.
+*As an e-commerce website customer, I want to easily place an order so that I can get unique and fun products I like.

 ## Built With